Hangover3832/ComfyUI-Hangover-Nodes/README.md

 **Pleane note that this repository is currently a work in progress and might change anytime.**

+## Nodes:
+- Kosmos-2: Grounding Multimodal Large Language Models to the World
+- Save Image with or wothout Metadata
+- Scale an Image To A Bounding Box

-## Node: Microsoft kosmos-2 for Comfyui
+### Node: Microsoft kosmos-2 for Comfyui

 An implementation of [Microsoft kosmos-2](https://huggingface.co/microsoft/kosmos-2-patch14-224) image to text transformer